yaronf/I-D/STAR/draft-ietf-acme-star.md

 In order to enable the name delegation workflow defined in
-{{I-D.sheffer-acme-star-request}} as well as to increase the reliability of the STAR ecosystem (see {{dependability}} for details), this document defines a mechanism that allows a server to advertise support for accessing certificate resources via unauthenticated GET (instead of, or in addition to, POST-as-GET), and a client to enable this service with per-Order granularity.
+{{I-D.sheffer-acme-star-request}} as well as to increase the reliability of the STAR ecosystem (see {{dependability}} for details), this document defines a mechanism that allows a server to advertise support for accessing star-certificate resources via unauthenticated GET (instead of, or in addition to, POST-as-GET), and a client to enable this service with per-Order granularity.

-Specifically, a server states its availability to grant unauthenticated access to a client's Order certificate(s) by setting the star-allow-certificate-get key to true in the meta field of the Directory object:
+Specifically, a server states its availability to grant unauthenticated access to a client's Order star-certificate by setting the star-allow-certificate-get key to true in the meta field of the Directory object:

-- star-allow-certificate-get (optional, boolean): If this field is present and set to true, the server allows GET requests to certificate URLs.
+- star-allow-certificate-get (optional, boolean): If this field is present and set to true, the server allows GET requests to star-certificate URLs.

-A client states its will to access the issued certificate(s) via unauthenticated GET by adding a recurrent-certificate-get key to her Order and setting it to true.
+A client states its will to access the issued star-certificate via unauthenticated GET by adding a recurrent-certificate-get key to her Order and setting it to true.

-- recurrent-certificate-get (optional, boolean): If this field is present and set to true, the client requests the server to allow unauthenticated GET to the certificate(s) associated with this Order.
+- recurrent-certificate-get (optional, boolean): If this field is present and set to true, the client requests the server to allow unauthenticated GET to the star-certificate associated with this Order.

 If the server accepts the request, it MUST reflect the key in the Order.